 The two groups came together mid-afternoon for a moving tree planting ceremony, creating a new grove overlooking the center of town; this future forest symbolizes the beginning and growth of our new long term relationship.
 A festive dinner with Modi'in residents at a wonderful local restaurant capped off the day.

 Get caught up on our Partnership 2Gether activites below or go directly to our Rochester Modi'in P2G website: www.jewishagency.org/modiin.

-Learn about the Journey for Identity 5 (summer 2013) for select Rochester and Modi'in teens.
+Learn about the Journey for Identity 5 (summer 2013) for Rochester and Modi'in teens.
 Read the JFI4 blog!
-Check out the 2010 "Photoburst" contest and exhibition.
 Scroll below for links to a number of vibrant programs in the brief but impactful history of the Rochester Modi'in partnership.

 Educators interested in the 2013-14 Education Bridge can learn more and apply for the program here.